BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_6_Using_Other_Functions_in_Libwally.md

 # 16.6: Using Other Functions in Libwally

-> **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
-It is not yet ready for learning.
+> :information_source: **NOTE:** This section has been recently added to the course and is an early draft that may still be awaiting review.
+Caveat reader.

 Libwally is an extensive library that provides a considerable amount of wallet-related functionality, much of it not available through `bitcoin-cli`.
 Following is an overview of some functionality not previously covered in this chapter.

-## Using Cryptographic Functions
+## Use Cryptographic Functions

 A number of cryptographic functions can be directly accessed from Libwally: